-It is the policy of Glenwood Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity, and socioeconomic status (for programs) in its educational programs and its employment practices.
+It is the policy of Glenwood Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender Identity, and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact Clindy Menendez, Equity Coordinator, 103 Central Street, Ste 300, Glenwood, IA 51534, (712) 527-9034 or gcsdequitycoordinator@glenwoodschools.org.
+If you have questions or a grievance related to this policy please contact Cindy Menendez, Equity Coordinator, 103 Central Street, Ste 400, Glenwood, IA 51534, (712) 527-9034 or gcsdequityccoordinator@glenwoodschools.org.

-Start of School: Yellow
+Start of School: Yellow 174 Student Contact Days

-Professional Development: Green
+Professional Development:Green 6 Holidays

-End of Quarter: Blue
+End of Quarter: Blue 7 PD Days

-No School: Pink
+No School: Pink 1 Work Day

-P-T Conferences: Purple
+PT Conferences: Purple 2 PTC Days

-Early Dismissal: Orange
+Early Dismissal:Orange 190 Contract Davs

 PLC Days: Gold

+Preschool District Calendar 2024-25

+"Severe weather days not accounted for in District Calcingar 2024 25
-\\Severe weather days will be added at end

-of the year.
+his calendar will be added at the end of the year.